PrabhanshuKamal2121/Heart_Diesease-Predictor/README.md

 ---

-### ⚖️ Disclaimer
+> 🚨 **DISCLAIMER:**

-This app is **for educational use only**.
+> This app is **for educational use only**.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare provider for medical recommendations.
+> Always consult a qualified healthcare provider for medical recommendations.